-Objective: To understand why our entering into covenant with each other in the presence of God is both an occasion of solemnity and joy.
+Objective: To understand why entering into covenant with each other in the presence of God is both an occasion of solemnity and joy.

-INTRODUCTION:
+Overview:

-During the past six months, our church family has studied and been introduced to four lessons about the meaning of our church covenant.
-In our first few lessons, we discovered that we were chosen by God, consecrated (set apart) to live holy and righteous lives as we served and glorified Him.
-We learned that this 'peculiar' status as God's people was because we shared the blessing of being led by the Spirit of God to receive the Lord Jesus Christ as our Savior.
+During the first few months of our New Year, 2013, our church family will study afresh some lessons about the meaning of our church covenant.
+Each first Sunday of the month, we corporately recite the Church Covenant prior to receiving the Lord's Supper.
+As members of the body of Christ, we understand that we were chosen by God, consecrated (set apart) to live holy and righteous lives as we serve and glorify Him.
+We recognize that this 'peculiar' status as God's people was because we shared the blessing of being led by the Spirit of God to receive the Lord Jesus Christ as our Savior.
 It is because we have received this gift of faith that we've been joined together as a genuine community of believers and empowered to walk with Christ and each other.
 In addition, the Holy Spirit has begun the sanctification process-making us holy individually and corporately.